 We Do the Impossible: Pretty much Squad 7's motto.
 They are almost always given missions deemed suicidal, or at least ones the deemed unfit for the regular Gallian army to undertake.
 And despite the odds, they manage to succeed each time, or at the very least delay the enemy forces.

 We Have Reserves: The Gallian Militia is almost always given the most suicidal missions with minimal support from the main army.

-World War II: The game cribs its setting heavily from World War II; Gallia is essentially "Belgium with the military policies of Finland and Switzerland in the mix", the East Europan Empire is basically the Axis powers of Europe (though their territory includes where Russia should be, interestingly enough), the Federation is obviously the Allied powers (sans the U.S.) and there's even a persecuted ethnic minority whom the East Europans particularly hate.
+World War II: The game cribs its setting heavily from World War II; Gallia is essentially "Belgium with the military policies of Finland and Switzerland in the mix", the East Europan Empire is basically the Axis powers of Europe (though their territory includes where Russia should be, interestingly enough), the Federation is obviously the Allied powers (sans any country outside Europe) and there's even a persecuted ethnic minority whom the East Europans particularly hate.
 The actual visual and mechanical design ends up being a bit of an Anachronism Stew between both real life World Wars, though.

 Woolseyism: Dark Hair was made up as a slur for the Darcsens in the English version.
 They were simply called "Darcsens" in the original.